harshinik7/toxic-comments-project/README.md

 *   **RQ2: Representation Quality** – Do transformer-based text embeddings improve detection of subtle toxicity compared to traditional Bag-of-Words/TF-IDF models?
 *   **RQ3: Thematic Risk Analysis** – How do discussion topics relate to toxicity levels?

+📁 Data

+We use a news comments dataset labeled for toxicity (toxic vs. non-toxic).
+The training data is expected at:

+- `data/train.csv` – main labeled dataset used in `main_notebook.ipynb`

+Preprocessing steps (tokenization, text cleaning, rebalancing) are implemented in the notebook and helper scripts under `src/`, so you can reproduce the pipeline end-to-end from the Colab environment.

 ## 📊 Results Summary

 Using **class-weighting** and **threshold tuning**, we successfully increased toxic comment recall from **0.346 to 0.619** (a nearly 2x improvement).